As pump prices drop, U.S. motorists splurge on premium gas

-NEW YORK (Reuters) - U.S. motorists’ habit of filling up with costlier “premium” gasoline when pump prices drop is delivering extra profits to refiners, such as Royal Dutch Shell and traders like Noble Group.
+NEW YORK, July 23 (Reuters) - U.S. motorists’ habit of filling up with costlier “premium” gasoline when pump prices drop is delivering extra profits to refiners, such as Royal Dutch Shell and traders like Noble Group.

 For the second time in the past decade, a sharp fall in pump prices has triggered a spike in demand for the higher-octane fuel that has far outpaced the overall rise in consumption.